Piggun/eleventy-base-blog-cohort7/posts/myownpost.md

 ---
-title: This is my own test Post.
+title: Animal Filters
-description: This is a post i've created to complete a task given.
+description: A filter for animal pictures.
 date: 2021-06-09
-tags: my tag
+tags: JS
 layout: layouts/post.njk
 ---
 Just some random text to fill this page.